Code-Institute-Submissions/Holgate-Engineering/README.md

 <li>JQuery</li>
 <li>Git</li>
 <li>GitHub</li>
-<li>Bootstrap - https://getbootstrap.com/ - Used to provide structure to the project and to provide certain styles that I would otherwise have been unable without JavaScript </li>
+<li><a href="https://getbootstrap.com/">Bootstrap</a> - Used to provide structure to the project and to provide certain styles that I would otherwise have been unable without JavaScript </li>
-<li>Font Awesome - https://fontawesome.com/ - Used to provide metaphors without using words and to add styling to the page.
+<li><a href="https://fontawesome.com/">Font Awesome</a>  - Used to provide metaphors without using words and to add styling to the page.
 Used as links to exterior sources.</li>
-<li>Google Fonts - https://fonts.google.com/ - Used to provide a uniform styling of fonts but that differ from the norm and provide a unique look.</li>
+<li><a href="https://fonts.google.com/">Google Fonts</a> - Used to provide a uniform styling of fonts but that differ from the norm and provide a unique look.</li>
-<li>Code Institute Tutorials - https://courses.codeinstitute.net/ - Recaps to previous tutorials.</li>
 </ul>

 <h4 id="testing">Testing</h4>